Newly Qualified Social Worker Assessed and Supported Year in Employment Framework

 We are committed to developing practice in Assessment, Analysis and Achieving Improved Outcomes for children.
 We have a supported training programme specifically designed for out newly qualified social workers.

 Finally, there will be a number of other development opportunities available to NQSWs, provided by a range of agencies, such as the Safeguarding Boards for both Children and Adults.
-For more information see, Rotherham Local Safeguarding Children Board (RLSCB) Procedures Manual.
+For more information, see Rotherham Safeguarding Children Partnership Procedures.

 Where a need is identified, further themed workshops and learning activities can be organised by the ASYE programme coordinator, to meet the learning needs identified by the NQSW group in learning and development plans.We are currently working with South Yorkshire Teaching Partnership who provides an accredited framework of learning.
 This is currently under review.

 6. Further Information